 You will need to keep drinking water and other essential fluids when you are passing a kidney stone.
-If you aren't getting enough essential fluids, you could get dehydrated.
-Drink adequate fluids to keep your urine obvious, about 8 to 10 spectacles a day.
-For those who have kidney, heart, or liver sickness and are on smooth limits, talk with your doctor before growing your fluid intake.
+If you aren't getting enough fluids, you could get dehydrated.
+Drink enough fluids to be able to keep the urine apparent, about Eight or ten glasses a day.
+If you have kidney, heart, or liver sickness and are on fluid limits, talk with your doctor before growing your smooth intake.

-Boil two figs in a cup of water and swallow it first fixation in the morning.
+Boil two figs in a cup of water and swallow that first fixation in the morning.

 - Eat watermelon either as a fruit or as its juice.

 - It is very effectual home remedy for kidney stones.